Chinese honey? Yet another Chinese product with a bad reputation…

 Buying Honey in China

-In Hunan province, in the south of China, which is not a big honey-producing area, you can get honey everywhere.
-Even in the small town where I am, honey is available on the shelves of the supermarket and in pharmacies.
+In Hunan province, in the south of China, which is not a big honey-producing area, you can still get honey everywhere.
+Even in the small town where I lived, honey is available on the shelves of the supermarket and in pharmacies.
 Honey is considered medicinal, and you can see it by the way it is marketed through special areas within the supermarkets and in honey displays or mini-shops outside of supermarkets.
-You can also buy it direct from beekeepers – either from their homes or right on the street, directly out of the pail.
+One of my students told me her father – a traditional Chinese medicine practitioner – would go up into the mountains to collect wild honey for use in his practice.
+But if you don’t want to buy commercialized honey or go and collect it yourself, you can also buy it direct from beekeepers – either from their homes or right on the street, directly out of the pail.

 I had one experience with a Hunanese beekeeper who was selling his wares right out of the bucket you see here.
 He even had raw honeycomb.
-I had gathered a crowd around me – it’s not everyday you see a showdown between a foreigner and a rural Chinese beekeeper.
+I stopped to take a look, and within moments, I had gathered a crowd around me – it’s not everyday you see a showdown between a foreigner and a rural Chinese beekeeper.
 In an attempt at a show of solidarity, I whipped out one of my old business cards with bees on it, and he couldn’t have cared less.
 He wanted the sale, that’s it.
+Very unfriendly.
 After asking the price, I looked around at the crowd and one fellow was glancing at me while very slightly shaking his head.
-He was subtly telling me I was being cheated.
+He was subtly telling me I was being cheated in some way.
 I didn’t end up with either the comb or the honey, but it is nice to know the local stuff is there.

 1 Ma, Lun Jiao.
 “International Comparison of the Export Competitiveness of Chinese Honey.”
 Asian Agricultural Research 1:7 (2009): 17.